marcmerlin/Framebuffer_GFX/README.md

 - CRGBtoint32 turns a FastLED::CRGB struct into a RGB888 uint32_t
 - drawPixel can take either RGB65, RGB888, or CRGB.
 Make sure you give it "(uint32_t) 0"
   instead of "0" so that it knows which version to use.
-- setPassThruColor also takes all CRGB or uint32 (0xRRGGBB) and allows forcing a 24bit color when using GFX functions that only take RGB565.
+- setPassThruColor also takes a CRGB or uint32 (0xRRGGBB) and allows forcing a 24bit color when using GFX functions that only take RGB565.
 Make sure to call setPassThruColor() to undo that override when done.
 I fyou are happy with 16bit color, RGB565 built with matrix->Color(r,g,b) then you do not need setPassThruColor.